 Breast augmentation alone cannot restore the shape of the breasts.
-For those women who would like to increase the size of their breasts as well as restore a firm, more upright position, a breast augmentation in combination with a breast lift can improve body contours and revitalize their appearance.
+For those women who would like to increase the size of their breasts as well as restore a firm, more upright position, a breast augmentation in combination with breast lift surgery can improve body contours and revitalize their appearance.

 What’s involved in the breast augmentation procedure?

 Patients have various choices relating to breast augmentation.
 Patients get to choose the implant size as well as silicone vs. saline.
 Dr. Harris spends time with each patient choosing the implant that would look natural and proportionate.
 Patients are encouraged to be very involved with the selection process.
 The surgery is done under general anesthesia by a board certified doctor of anesthesia in a fully accredited outpatient hospital facility.

 How to decide on your breast augmentation size before breast surgery